-7.5.9.2 HA Network Watchdog Status Alarm
+7.5.8.2 HA Network Watchdog Status Alarm

-Note: This SNMP event is applicable to all HA-supporting devices except Mediant 3000.
+Note: Applicable only to devices supporting HA, except Mediant 3000.

-Table 7-85: acHANetworkWatchdogStatusAlarm
+Table 7-77: acHANetworkWatchdogStatusAlarm

-Тгар acHANetworkWatchdogStatusAlarm OID 1.3.6.1.4.1.5003.9.10.1.21.2.0.98 1.3.6.1.4.1.5003.9.10.1.21.2.0.98 Description This alarm indicates that the device's HA Network Reachability (network watchdog) feature is configured, but is not functioning correctly due to, for example, the Ethernet Group being down from where the ping is sent to the network entity.
+Trap acHANetworkWatchdogStatusAlarm OID 1.3.6.1.4.1.5003.9.10.1.21.2.0.98 1.3.6.1.4.1.5003.9.10.1.21.2.0.98 Description This alarm indicates that the device's HA Network Reachability (network watchdog) feature is configured, but is not functioning correctly due to, for example, the Ethernet Group being down from where the ping is sent to the network entity.
 The device's HA Network Reachability feature is used to configure a network IP address to test reachability using pings.
 When the tested peer stops replying to the Active unit, a switchover is made to the Redundant unit.
 For configuring the HA Network Reachability feature, refer to the User's Manual .
-Default Severity Major Source Varbind Text System#0/Module# <m>, where m is the blade module's slot number</m> Event Type alarmTrap Probable Cause outOfService Trap Text Condition Corrective Action Failed sending ping Some network configuration error - Network watchdog is disabled while HA priority is in use When HA Priority is in use, the network - watchdog module is disabled Network watchdog is disabled while Redundant units has less Eth groups available One or more of the Redundant unit's Ethernet - Groups are down Disabling network watchdog due to network interface error in Redundant unit One or more of the Redundant unit's Ethernet Groups are down •
+Default Severity Major Source Varbind Text System#0/Module# <m>, where m is the blade</m> System#0/Module# <m>, where m is the blade module's slot number</m> Event Type alarmTrap Probable Cause outOfService Trap Text Condition Corrective Action Failed sending ping Some network configuration error - Network watchdog is disabled while HA priority is in use When HA Priority is in use, the network watchdog module is disabled Network watchdog is disabled while Redundant units has less Eth groups available One or more of the Redundant unit's Ethernet Groups are down Disabling network watchdog due to network interface error in Redundant unit One or more of the Redundant unit's Ethernet Groups are down -

-7.5.9.3 Hitless Software Upgrade Status Trap
+7.5.8.3 Hitless Software Upgrade Status Trap